cfe316/cfe316.github.io/_drafts/ksp1.md

 {% include figure.html url="ksp_usi_eleven_kerbals_chart.png"
 caption="Figure 1: Optimal mass in tons for life support for 11 kerbals over a certain mission duration, and the number of recyclers of each type which should be allocated."%}

+#### (Lack of) a quick solution using open-source software

+Unfortunately python's `scipy.optimize` only has a linear programming engine `linprog` built in; it doesn't solve even LFP or (mixed) integer linear programming problems (ILP or MILP).
+There is relatively simple way to transform a LFP problem to an LP problem (the 'Charles-Cooper transformation') but it's more complex to transform ILFP into ILP, and a library like `pyomo` plus a solver would be required.

+Alternately, for this problem it's pretty easy to enumerate all the reasonable combinations of recyclers, find the linear relationships between days of supplies and total mass that each leads to, and find the lowest mass from these linear relationships.
+However, that technique might be more difficult if the complexity of the program were to increase, for example, if more types of recyclers were included.

+# Future work: inclusion of Agroponics modules
+So far I've only explored three elements of USI Life Support: the Supplies containers and the Small and Large Recyclers.
+However, there is another class of element: the Agroponics module, which turns Fertilizer and Mulch into Supplies.
+These should substantially reduce the mass required, leading to better solutions.
+The optimal life support system including these should be explored in future work.